react18-tools/git-json-resolver-semver/lib/README.md

   },
 });

-// Option 2: Use individual strategy exports await resolveConflicts({
+// Option 2: Use individual strategy exports - not scoped @see migration guide for more details await resolveConflicts({
   customStrategies: {
     "semver-max": semverMax,